Dougherty Comprehensive High School: Basketball

-Extracurricular organizations

-FCCLA - This group's goal is to promote growth and leadership development through family and consumer sciences education, focusing on the multiple roles of family member, wage earner, and community leader.
-Its motto is "Toward New Horizons."

-JGG - Jobs for Georgia's Graduates is a school-to-work transition program for seniors.
-It prepares students for the world of work and maintains higher education.

-Fellowship of Christian Athletes - This group provides Christian fellowship opportunities.
-FCA members meet on Tuesday mornings for prayer and devotionals, and meet periodically at the flagpole for prayer.

-Alpha Mentee - This organization has been at Dougherty High since 2000.
-It is designed to build character education and to familiarize high school students with basic life skills, such as developing self-discipline, having high self-esteem, and promoting positive values.
-It involves its members in community service projects such as local nursing home visits and seasonal food drives.
-Mentees take part in college visitations.
-The organization is networked and affiliated under Alpha Phi Alpha fraternity.

-Future Business Leaders of America - Dougherty High's FBLA is part of Georgia FBLA, a nonprofit student organization committed to preparing today's students for success in business leadership.
-With over 75 members, it is the premiere organization for student leaders.
-Its mission is to bring business and education together in a positive working relationship through innovative leadership and career development programs.
-FBLA's motto is "Service, Education, and Progress."

-MCJROTC - This provides leadership training for students.

 Phantom Trojan Marching Band

-The Phantom Trojan Marching Band (PTMBband has participated in marching band festivals and competitions in Georgia, Florida, and Alabama.
+The Phantom Trojan Marching Band has participated in marching band festivals and competitions in Georgia, Florida, and Alabama.
 It has won in both traditional and corps-style competitions.
-The drumline, known as Phantom Phunq, were crowned grand champions three consecutive years (2001-2003) at the annual Battle of the Drumline in Columbus, Georgia.
+The drumline, known as Phantom Phunq, was crowned grand champion for three consecutive years (2001-2003) at the annual Battle of the Drumline in Columbus, Georgia.

 Members of this band appeared in the movie Drumline.

 Along with marching band, students participate in other ensembles such as symphonic band, concert band, jazz band, percussion ensemble, and other musical activities.

 Chorale

 DCHS chorale has won local and national awards and achievements and received praise and acknowledgment from the media.
 They received a Grammy Signature Award, and have won first place and overall winner awards of 15 national music festival competitions throughout the United States.

 They performed for President Jimmy Carter in January 2005 at the National Annual Black Caucus Convention, in Washington, D.C. (for five years straight dating back to September 2003).
 They have performed with gospel artists Richard Smallwood and Vickie Winans, with classical composers James Mulholland and Moses Hogan, and with the Southeastern Symphony Orchestra.

 The DCHS Chorale also released a record, ONE WORLD, in 2004, a compilation of choral music which includes a cappella motets, anthems, spirituals, inspirations, and gospel selections.

 The chorale serves through public performances and charitable contributions throughout their community and country.
 They have presented benefit concerts for homeless shelters and disaster relief.